rails/rails/guides/source/active_record_migrations.md

 `updated_at`.
 These special columns are automatically managed by Active Record if they exist.

+### Rolling Back Migrations

-Note that we define the change that we want to happen moving forward in time.
+We define the change that we want to happen moving forward in time.
 Before this migration is run, there will be no table.
-After, the table will exist.
-Active Record knows how to reverse this migration as well: if we roll this migration back, it will remove the table.
+After it is run, the table will exist.
+Active Record knows how to reverse this migration as well; if we roll this migration back, it will remove the table.

 On databases that support transactions with statements that change the schema, each migration is wrapped in a transaction.
-If the database does not support this then when a migration fails the parts of it that succeeded will not be rolled back.
-You will have to rollback the changes that were made by hand.
+If the database does not support this, then when a migration fails, the parts of it that have succeeded will not be rolled back.
+You will have to rollback the changes manually.

 NOTE: There are certain queries that can't run inside a transaction.
 If your adapter supports DDL transactions you can use `disable_ddl_transaction!` to disable them for a single migration.

-### Making the Irreversible Possible
+You can read more about rolling back migrations [here](#rolling-back).

+### Reversing Migrations

-If you wish for a migration to do something that Active Record doesn't know how to reverse, you can use `reversible`:
+If you'd like for a migration to do something that Active Record doesn't know how to reverse, then you can use `reversible`:

 ```ruby
 class ChangeProductsPrice < ActiveRecord::Migration[7.2]